raspberrypi/documentation/hardware/raspberrypi/bcm2711_bootloader_config.md

 5. Reboot

 ### Custom boot-order
 The `rpi-eeprom-config` utility has an editor mode which can be used to make quick changes to the EEPROM config file.
-Use this to defined the `BOOT_ORDER` setting directly
+Use this to define the `BOOT_ORDER` setting directly

 ```
 sudo apt update